A letter from Wilderness Interactive

 So I started building software the same way.
 Every system autonomous.
 Every system reading shared data.
 No orchestrator, no brain, no framework pretending to be intelligent.
 The product is the collection of systems; the intelligence is what emerges in the spaces between them.

 I called the architecture Emergence Engines.
-It’s the foundation of everything we build at Wilderness Interactive.
+It’s the foundation of everything I build at Wilderness Interactive.

 The parts are simple.
 The behaviour is not.
 And the gap between them is where the life is.